muryoutaisuu/secretsfs/docs/configuration.md

       #- $HOME/.secretsfs
     #configfile: secretsfs  # without file type

-  # logging levels may be: {debug,info,warn,error}
+  # logging levels may be: {trace,debug,info,warn,error,fatal,panic}
   logging:
     level: info

-  # fuse does not allow the character '/' inside of names of directories or files
-  # in vault k=v pairs of one secret will be shown as files, where k is the name
-  # of the file and v the value. k may also include names with a '/'.
-  # Those slashes will be substituted with the following character
-  # may also use some special characters, e.g. '§' or '°'
-  substchar: _

-# TLS Configurations
-tls:
-  #cacert: <path to PEM-encoded CA file>
-  #capath: <path to directory of PEM-encoded CA files>
-  #clientcert: <path to certificate for backend communication>
-  #clientkey: <path to private key for backend communication>
-  #tlsservername: <used for setting SNI host>
-  #insecure: <disable TLS verification>

 fio:
   enabled:
     - secretsfiles
     - templatefiles
+    - internal
   templatefiles:
+    # add additional locations for template files
+    # the files in '/etc/secretsfs/templates/' for example will be mapped to
+    # 'templatefiles/default/'
+    templatespaths:
-    templatespath: /etc/secretsfs/templates/
+      default: /etc/secretsfs/templates/
+      #applA: /appl/applA
+  secretsfiles:
+  internal:
+    # privileges given to users or groups for listing and reading files in internal
+    # do not make this readable for all, as it may contain critical data due to path namings
+    privileges:
+      users:
+        - root
+      groups:
+        - admin

 store:
   enabled: vault
   vault:
     roleid:
       # path configuration defines, where to look for the vault roleid token
-      # $HOME will be substituted with the users corresponding home directory
+      # $HOME will be substituted with the user's corresponding home directory
       # according to variable HomeDir in https://golang.org/pkg/os/user/#User
       # it *MUST* be uppcerase
       file: "$HOME/.vault-roleid"